 Medical Expenses to Occupants

 This is coverage for you and your passengers for any medical expenses which the passengers of the rented vehicle may incur in case of an accident.
 We offer up to $20,000 per person and a total of $100,000 per accident.

 Legal Aid and Bailbond

-One of the most important coverages in a Mexican auto policy, it will cover the legal representation and cost of bail bond.
-If you are involved in an accident in the rented vehicle, this service is provided 24 hours a day, 365 days a year.
-The limit of the bail bond matches the amount of the third party liability.
-For example, if $150,000 USD CSL liability is chosen, the bail bond limit will also be $150,000.
-Legal assistance will be provided to the conclusion of the case.
+One of the most important coverages in a Mexican auto policy, it will cover the legal representation and cost of bail bonds.
+If you are involved in an accident in a rented vehicle, this service is provided 24 hours a day, 365 days a year.
+The limit of the bail bond matches the amount of the third-party liability.
+For example, if a $150,000 USD CSL liability is chosen, the bail bond limit will also be $150,000.
+Legal assistance will be provided at the conclusion of the case.